pogn-protocol/pogngamesandbox/README.md

 ![image](https://github.com/user-attachments/assets/d488bdc5-e781-468e-ae7f-e905a45d974e)

 # Prompt

+> Note: This prompting is more of a novelty.
+Its not expected to be able to produce complex games or games more complex than the existing llms however it could help drive the development path and provide a fun interface for non or hobby coders and/or game designers or nostr users.

 Users should enter the files referenced into the llm prompt as well.

-This is just a novelty setup.
-Its not expected to be able to produce complex games or games more complex than the existing llms however it coudld help drive the development path.

 ## pognClient console